TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::04 - Overview of Carbohydrate Metabolism

 | Sucrose | Disaccharide | Fructose + Glucose |

-- Absorption: Through intestinal microvilli via secondary active transport
+- Absorption: Monosaccharides cross intestinal microvilli via secondary active transport

 Energetics of Intestinal Co-transport

-- Secondary active transport → Glucose + 2 Na⁺ enter the enterocyte (SGLT1)
+- Secondary active transport → Glucose + 2 Na⁺ enter the enterocyte together via SGLT1

-- Primary active transport → Na⁺/K⁺-ATPase maintains the Na⁺ gradient
+- Primary active transport → Na⁺/K⁺-ATPase pumps Na⁺ back out, maintaining the gradient

-- Passive transport → Glucose exits via GLUT2 into portal blood
+- Passive transport → Glucose exits down its concentration gradient via GLUT2 into portal blood

 How is glucose absorbed from the intestine?